Building Your Reputation With User Testimonials And Reviews

 Use LinkedIn

-The LinkedIn “Recommendations” feature lets you solicit testimonials for your account.
-The process for requesting and providing recommendations is quite simple and user-friendly and the person who provides the recommendation gets a link to their profile.
-If you get a positive recommendation on LinkedIn, ask their permission to reprint it on your website (you can offer to add a link back to their website in exchange).
+The LinkedIn “Recommendations” feature is a great way to obtain testimonials that become part of your profile.
+With LinkedIn, the process for requesting and providing recommendations is user-friendly and the person providing the recommendation receives a link to their profile.
+If you get a positive recommendation on LinkedIn, ask their permission to reprint it on your site (you can offer to add a link back to their profile in exchange).

 Create A Client Testimonials Section

-Create a new section for testimonials and add a “read more testimonials …” link to this page whenever you add single testimonials on your site.
+Create a “Testimonials” page and add a “more customer testimonials …” link to your main testimonials page wherever you are adding small blocks of testimonials on your content sections.

-Practical Tip: You can measure how useful testimonials are by how long visitors stay on the section of your pages or posts where you have added the testimonial content. ”Heatmapping” technology is a great way to measuring visitor behavior on your site.
+Practical Tip: You can measure how useful client testimonials are by how long visitors stay on the section of your pages or posts where you have added the testimonial content. ”Heatmapping” technology is a great way to measuring what visitors are doing on your pages.

-We have written an article about a heatmap software you can add to your site to understand visitor behavior here:
+We have written an article about adding heatmaps to your website to predict visitor behavior here:

-If your site or blog is powered by WordPress, you can use a plugin to add and display testimonials.
-Some plugins also let you add a form to your pages inviting users to submit feedback and testimonials.
+If your site or blog is powered by WordPress, you can use a plugin to display testimonials.
+Some plugins also allow you to add forms to your pages inviting users to submit testimonials.

-Once your testimonial plugin is installed and set up (make sure to provide simple instructions for adding testimonials via the submission form – if available), you can then send customers to your “Testimonials” section.
+Once your plugin is installed and set up (with instructions for using the testimonials submission form – if available), all you have to do is send customers to your “Testimonials” section.

 Easy Testimonials

-Easy Testimonials is an easy-to-use free plugin that lets you add testimonials to your sidebar as a widget, or embed them into posts and pages using a shortcode.
-The Easy Testimonials plugin also lets you insert a list of all your testimonials or output a random testimonial, and include an image with each testimonial, which is great to add a photo of the testimonial author, a logo, etc.
+Easy Testimonials is a free WordPress plugin that lets you add testimonials to the sidebar as a widget, or embed them into your pages and posts using a shortcode.
+The plugin also lets you add a list of all testimonials or output a random testimonial, and include an image with each testimonial, which you can use to add a photo of the testimonial author, a company logo, etc.

-The Easy Testimonials plugin also provides users with a “pro” version that has additional features and plugin support.
+The Easy Testimonials plugin also comes with a “pro” version with additional features and developer support.

 Testimonials Widget

-Testimonials Widget is a free WordPress plugin that lets you randomly slide or list selected portfolios, reviews, quotes, or text with images or videos on your blog.
-You can insert testimonials content via a shortcode, theme functions, or widgets with category and tag selections and have multiple display options such as random or specific ordering.
+Testimonials Widget is a free plugin that lets you randomly slide or list selected portfolios, quotes, reviews, or text with images or videos on your WordPress site.
+You can insert client testimonials via a shortcode, theme functions, or widgets with category and tag selections and have multiple display options such as random or specific ordering.

-The plugin comes with extra features via a premium version, including built-in functions for improved search engine results and technical support.
+The plugin offers extra features via a premium version, including built-in options SEO functionality and developer support.

 Testimonials WordPress Plugin

-This is a premium plugin that offers plenty of great features right out of the box, including:
+This premium WordPress plugin offers a range of great features right out of the box, including:

-- Responsive design that resizes to display correctly on any device or browser.
+- Responsive design that resizes for displaying correctly on any device or browser.

-- Options to display your testimonials in a widget or as slideshows, sliders, grid layout, list layout, etc. by adding a shortcode
+- Options to display your testimonials in a widget or as sliders, slideshows, grid layout, list layout, etc. via a shortcode

-- Styling options (display image at the top, bottom, or side of testimonials, display testimonials in a speech bubble, customized font and background colors, font types and more.
+- Styling options (display image on top, bottom, or side of the testimonial, display testimonials in a speech bubble, customized font and background colors, font types and more.

 To learn how to add testimonials in WordPress, see the tutorial below: